-Visit pretty Madeira Beach, Tripadvisor's #9 Beach in the U.S. for 2021, then stroll nearby John's Pass Village & Boardwalk in Madeira Beach, where you can fill an afternoon with shopping for souvenirs and chowing down on grouper sandwiches and ice cream.
+Visit pretty Madeira Beach, Tripadvisor's #9 Beach in the U.S. for 2021, then stroll nearby John's Pass Village & Boardwalk, where you can fill an afternoon with shopping for souvenirs and chowing down on grouper sandwiches and ice cream.
 Boating excursions and water sports rentals of every description are available here at John's Pass.

-Introduce the kids to a classic beach-town vibe in Treasure Island, marked by funky motels and one of the best beaches on the Gulf coast for flying a kite and watching other folks do the same.
+Introduce the kids to a classic beach-town vibe in Treasure Island, marked by retro motels and one of the best beaches on the Gulf coast for flying a kite.

 Board a Pirate Ship

 If the fully costumed swashbucklers manning the 70-foot, three-tiered Pirate's Ransom don't enthrall your kids, the cannons will.
 These are shot off regularly during two-hour excursions offered by Captain Memo's Original Pirate Cruise.
 These cruises leave several times a day from Clearwater Municipal Marina and offer your family organized onboard treasure hunts, face painting, water-gun battles, storytelling and dance programs.
 Pirates serve free soft drinks for the kids while adults can enjoy beer.
-Note to the budget-conscious: You can save a few bucks by ordering your tickets online.
+John's Pass Village & Boardwalk also has a pirate ship excursion that kids love.

 The waters off Clearwater Beach abound with sailfish, black fin tuna, tarpon and other fish.
-Try your luck on a charter sport-fishing boat from one of ther local marinas (John's Pass and Clearwater Municipal Marina are good places to start).
+Try your luck on a charter sport-fishing boat from one of their local marinas (John's Pass and Clearwater Municipal Marina are good places to start).
 And don't worry if you’re a novice with a rod and reel – most marinas can recommend a captain or two who is particularly family-friendly.
 In fact, at Clearwater Municipal Marina, the Reel Deal's motto is "Kids welcome, adults tolerated."
 Or fish from a local pier, such as Merry's Pier in Pass-a-Grille Beach or Pier 60 in Clearwater Beach.

 Rent a Boat or WaveRunner

 If you prefer captaining your own craft, several local marinas offer rental boats.
 Again, Clearwater Municipal Marina is an excellent place to start.
 Deck boats (also known as pontoon boats) are particularly good for beginning boaters.
 These small, sturdy vessels offer enough room for your clan to relax and enjoy life on the water.
-If you're a little more adventurous, try a WaveRunner or Jet Ski.
-They can travel at speeds of up to 45 miles per hour.
+If you have teens or adventurous younger kids, try a WaveRunner or Jet Ski.

 Ride the Jolley Trolley